Boosts Fat Oxidation by 20% | MD-Recommended Dosage | 2025 Research Review

 Consult your doctor if:

-L‑Ornithine is an underrated amino acid that offers multi-system support—detox, hormonal balance, recovery, and fat oxidation.
+L‑Ornithine is an underrated amino acid that supports multiple systems—detoxification, hormonal balance, recovery, and fat oxidation.
 If your weight loss has plateaued due to stress, poor sleep, or slow recovery, it may be worth adding to your supplement stack.

 1. What is the best form of L-ornithine?